Maps can quickly reveal information about an area which would require hours of research in books or other documents. For example:

-Subject to copyright and condition, most of the printed paper maps in Oxfordshire History Centre can be photocopied.
+Subject to copyright and condition, most of the printed paper maps in the Oxfordshire History Centre can be photocopied.

-You can make self-service printouts from maps in microform or digital format; you can also order high quality photographic copies.
+You can make self-service printouts from maps in microform or digital format; you can also order high-quality photographic copies.
 See charges for details.